 The same holds true for those folks who listen to their headphones too loudly or frequently attend loud concerts.
 Ringing in the ears, often called tinnitus, generally results from high noise exposure.
 Turn down the volume or wear protective ear equipment to reduce the chance of developing permanent hearing loss.

-Accumulation of ear wax
+Accumulation of earwax

-Even though production of ear wax is a normal process of the body protecting the ear canal, there are times when the wax becomes impacted or stuck in the ear canal.
-This blockage can hinder the ability of sound waves to travel through the ear canal to the ear drum.
-When the ear drum is unable to function properly, hearing can be negatively affected.
+Even though production of earwax is a normal process of the body protecting the ear canal, there are times when the wax becomes impacted or stuck in the ear canal.
+This blockage can cause sudden loss of hearing in one or both ears, hindering the ability of sound waves to travel through the ear canal to the ear drum.
+When the eardrum is unable to function properly, hearing can be negatively affected.

 The easiest way to restore normal hearing when a wax impaction is present is to visit a healthcare provider who can easily flush or remove the wax from the ear canal.
 For many people, the procedure is quick and fairly painless.